bghira/SimpleTuner/documentation/quickstart/FLUX.md

 - Minimum 8bit quantisation is required for a 24G card to train this model - but 32G (V100) cards suffer a more tragic fate.
   - Without quantising the model, a rank-1 LoRA sits at just over 32GB of mem use, in a way that prevents a 32G V100 from actually working
   - Adafactor works, reducing VRAM to ~24G or further with sub-1024x1024 training
-- Quantising the model isn't a bad thing
+- Quantising the model doesn't harm training
   - It allows you to push higher batch sizes and possibly obtain a better result
-  - It unlocks the non-bf16 optimisers for use, such as Prodigy, Adafactor, Dadaptation, AdamW, and AdamW8Bit
-  - Full model tuning has been compared to quantised and it behaves nearly the same - any issues you will encounter with quanto will happen without.
+  - Behaves the same as full-precision training - fp32 won't make your model any better than bf16+int8.
 - As usual, **fp8 quantisation runs more slowly** than **int8** and might have a worse result due to the use of `e4m3fn` in Quanto
   - fp16 training similarly is bad for Flux; this model wants the range of bf16
   - `e5m2` level precision is better at fp8 but haven't looked into how to enable it yet.
 Sorry, H100 owners.
 We weep for you.